Posted on 5/27/2025

 Galveston comes together each year to celebrate Juneteenth as only our unique island community can.
 Parades, lectures, guided tours, galas, and ceremonies occur throughout the month to mark this important cultural holiday that started right here on the island.

-Sand 'N Sea vacation rentals provides the perfect home away from home for your Juneteenth celebration, with roomy vacation rental options that can comfortably fit your whole family.
+Sand 'N Sea vacation rentals provide the perfect home away from home for your Juneteenth celebration, with roomy vacation rental options that can comfortably fit your whole family.

 Whether you're visiting Galveston specifically for Juneteenth or are just curious to learn more about the city's connection to the holiday, this guide will help you plan where to go and what to do.